-During the year, the Board comprised the Chairman, Yu Weijun, the Chief Executive Officer, Tang Zhaoxing, and a London based Non-Executive Director, Richard Bennett.
+During the year, the Board comprised the Chairman, Yu Weijun, the Chief Executive Officer, Tang Zhaoxing, and London based Non-Executive Directors, Richard Bennett and Nicholas Brooks.

 The directors comply with Rule 21 of the AIM Rules relating to directors' dealings and take all reasonable steps to ensure compliance by the Group's applicable employees.
-The Group has adopted and operates a share dealing code for directors, and employees in accordance with the AIMRules.
+The Group has adopted and operates a share dealing code for directors, and employees in accordance with the AIM Rules.